rflandau/gwcli/README.md

 gwcli is built on the fabulous BubbleTea and Cobra libraries.
 In the simplest of terms, gwcli is a cobra.Command tree with a bubbletea.Model crawling around it, interacting with Gravwell via their batteries-included client library.

 ## See [Contributing](CONTRIBUTING.md) for a deep dive on the design philosophy and practical implementation.

+# Known Issues

+- Suggestions do not populate when navigation includes '..' (upward) or '~'/'/' (from home/root)

+    - This is just based on how bubbletea manages its suggestions.
+It operates off a list of strings, where each string is a *complete command*, returning closest-match.
+The suggestion engine is not intelligent enough to "walk" the current prompt (like the walk() subroutine is).
+We simple recur downward and supply these strings on every move.
+We do not supply suggestions with upward or rooted navigation because it would add a boatload more iterations and recusive logic when building the suggestions each hop.
+Relately, Bubble Tea does not handle .SetSuggestions coming in asyncronously, meaning each hop has to determine its suggestions immediately so keeping the lists down improves responsiveness.